Internship Program Overview

 How do I apply?

-If you are interested in interning with us, please complete and sign the following forms and return to our office by fax at (852) 2845-9800.
+If you are interested in interning with us, please provide and complete the following forms/information and return to our office by fax at (852) 2845-9800.
 You may download copies of these forms from this website.

 2. Volunteer Service Agreement Form.

 3. Fair Credit Report Release Statement.

 5. Pre-Appointment Certification Statement for Selective Service Registration.

 No intern application will be considered until we receive all of the documents.
 Upon receipt of the above information, the United States government may conduct background and credit checks on you.

 April 15 for Fall Semester (service starts in September)

 August 15 for Spring Semester (service starts in January)

 December 15 for Summer Term (service starts in May)